How Elayta works

-CT1812 is a small-molecule that binds to a protein called the sigma-2 receptor, also known as the progesterone receptor membrane component 1 (sigma-2/PGRMC1).
+Elayta is a small molecule that binds to a protein called the sigma-2 receptor, also known as the progesterone receptor membrane component 1 (sigma-2/PGRMC1).
 This receptor is found on the surface of many cells, including brain cells, and is thought to mediate the attachment of beta-amyloid to nerve cells.
-Beta-amyloid is the protein that accumulates in the brains of Alzheimer’s patients and causes nerve cells to die, contributing to such symptoms of the disease as memory loss.
+Beta-amyloid is the protein that accumulates in the brains of Alzheimer’s patients and causes nerve cells to die, contributing to symptoms of the disease such as memory loss.

-It is thought that the binding of CT1812 to the sigma-2/PGRMC1 receptor will prevent beta-amyloid from binding to it and interfere with its toxicity.
-CT1812 has been shown, in several Alzheimer’s animal disease models, to protect against memory loss.
+It is thought that the binding of Elayta to the sigma-2/PGRMC1 receptor will prevent beta-amyloid from binding to it and interfere with its toxicity.
+Elayta has been shown, in several Alzheimer’s animal disease models, to protect against memory loss.

-A Phase 1 clinical trial (NCT02570997) assessed ascending doses of CT1812 in 80 healthy volunteers, ages 18 to 50, in Melbourne, Australia, between September 2015 and May 2016.
-Outcome measures included safety, tolerability, plasma pharmacokinetics (the study of the movement of a medication within the body), and CT1812 concentrations in the cerebrospinal fluid (the fluid that bathes the brain and the spinal cord).
-In July 2016, company scientists reported that the medication was well-tolerated, showed suitable pharmacokinetics, and penetrated the brain very well.
+A Phase 1 clinical trial (NCT02570997) assessed ascending oral doses of Elayta in 80 healthy volunteers, ages 18 to 55 or 65 to 75, in Melbourne, Australia, between September 2015 and May 2016.
+Outcome measures included safety, tolerability, plasma pharmacokinetics (the study of the movement of a medication within the body), and Elayta concentrations in the cerebrospinal fluid (the fluid that bathes the brain and the spinal cord).
+In July 2016, company scientists reported that the medication was well tolerated, showed suitable pharmacokinetics, and penetrated the brain very well.
 The results of the Phase 1 study were published in January 2019 in the journal Alzheimer’s & Dementia: Translational Research and Clinical Interventions.

-A Phase 1/2 clinical trial (NCT02907567) then enrolled 19 individuals in Australia with mild-to-moderate Alzheimer’s disease, who were randomized to receive either a placebo or one of three doses of CT1812 (90 mg, 280 mg, or 560 mg) for 28 days.
+A Phase 1/2 clinical trial (NCT02907567) then enrolled 19 individuals in Australia with mild to moderate Alzheimer’s disease, who were randomized to receive either a placebo or one of three doses of Elayta (90 mg, 280 mg, or 560 mg) for 28 days.
 Safety and pharmacokinetics were the primary objectives of the study, with changes in protein biomarkers and cognitive outcomes as exploratory objectives.

-Lower levels of ther Alzheimer’s-related proteins were also seen in patients treated with CT1812, including synaptotagmin-1, another marker of synaptic damage.
+Lower levels of the Alzheimer’s-related proteins were also seen in patients treated with Elayta, including synaptotagmin-1, another marker of synaptic damage.

-Cognitive outcomes after 28 days of treatment, however, were similar between the CT1812 and placebo-treated groups.
+Cognitive outcomes after 28 days of treatment, however, were similar between the Elayta and placebo-treated groups.

-CT1812 was granted fast track by the U.S. Food and Drug Administration (FDA) in October 2017.
-Fast track designation is intended to facilitate the development and expedite the FDA review of new compounds intended to treat serious or life-threatening conditions, and that address an unmet medical need.
+Elayta was granted fast track designation by the U.S. Food and Drug Administration in October 2017.
+Fast track designation is intended to facilitate the development and expedite the agency’s review of new compounds intended to treat serious or life-threatening conditions, and that address an unmet medical need.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.